Maryland program

 Repayment

 Current Baltimore City materials state that all city homeownership incentives in this menu are provided as five-year forgivable loans except Live Near Your Work, which is offered as a grant.
-Each subprogram keeps its own detailed qualifying rules and trigger conditions.
+Each subprogram keeps its own detailed qualifying rules, amounts, and trigger conditions.

 First-time buyer